Small-Group Seoul Tour with Gyeongbokgung Palace (hotel pick-up)

 Gyeongbokgung Palace

 After visiting Jogyesa Temple, you will move on to the next place called Gwanghwamun to watch the Royal Guard Changing Ceremony.
 It is a ceremony to announce the changing of the royal guards, as well as to clarify the guards' identities.
 Then, you will head toward Gyeongbokgung, which was the main palace and the most beautiful palace during the Joseon Dynasty.
-Please note: - On Tuesdays, the Gyeongbokgung Palace is closed, so you will go to Changdeokgung(including secret garden) instead.
+Please note that Gyeongbokgung Palace is closed on Tuesdays or during special events.
+In such cases, the itinerary will change to Deoksugung Palace without prior notice.

 1 hour Admission ticket included